Milestone night for Reyes, Collins as Mets hold off Angels | New Country 923

-New York gave up three runs in a nervous ninth inning before fill-in closer Addison Reed struck out pinch-hitter Danny Espinosa on a full-count fastball with the bases loaded for his sixth save.
+New York gave up three runs in a nervous ninth inning before substitute closer Addison Reed struck out pinch-hitter Danny Espinosa on a full-count fastball with the bases loaded for his sixth save.

+“Definitely, to get that win was the last piece,” leadoff man Michael Conforto said.
+“To be able to celebrate that the right way was great.”

-Those insurance runs became crucial when Neil Ramirez, signed on Tuesday to help a tattered bullpen, failed to retire any of the three batters he faced in his Mets debut.
+Those insurance runs became crucial when reliever Neil Ramirez failed to retire any of the three batters he faced in his Mets debut.
 A leadoff walk and two soft singles brought on Reed, who walked Cameron Maybin to force in a run.

 Kole Calhoun hit an RBI single and Mike Trout’s sacrifice fly trimmed it to 7-5 before Reed escaped.
 He got cleanup hitter Luis Valbuena, in an 0-for-21 slump, to foul out and then issued another walk before Espinosa whiffed.

+“I had faith in Reeder to shut it down,” Conforto said.
+“It was definitely interesting.”

-After the final pitch, Reed exhaled in a sigh of relief and cocked his cap on his forehead with a sheepish smile on his face.
+After the final pitch, Reed exhaled a sigh of relief and cocked his cap on his forehead with sort of a sheepish smile on his face.

 Angels rookie Alex Meyer (2-2) allowed four runs — three earned — and three hits in four-plus innings.
 The 6-foot-9 righty also singled on an 0-2 slider from Wheeler in his first plate appearance since high school.